zcbmlijygrdwa/hpx/docs/sphinx/quickstart.rst

 * lightweight thread: Essential for good performance with task-based programs.
-  Lightweight refers to smaller stacks and faster context switching compared to OS-threads.
+  Lightweight refers to smaller stacks and faster context switching compared to OS threads.
 Smaller overheads allow the program to be broken up into smaller tasks, which in turns helps the runtime fully utilize all processing units.

 * ``async``: The most basic way of launching tasks asynchronously.
 Returns a